U-statistics of local sample moments under weak dependence: Main results

 In the examples below, we provide some classes of processes $(X_t)_{t\in \Z}$ that fulfil the above condition \eqref{eq:condition_on_projectors}.
-The corresponding proofs and some details can be found in Section \ref{subsec:Verification examples}. \begin{example} Let $X_t$ be a H\"{o}lder continuous function of a linear process as considered, for instance, in \citet{ MR1487431} and \citet{MR2212691}.
+For more details, we refer to Section \ref{subsec:Verification examples}. \begin{example} Let $X_t$ be a H\"{o}lder continuous function of a linear process as considered, for instance, in \citet{ MR1487431} and \citet{MR2212691}.
 More precisely, define $X_t$ as

 where $\varphi\colon\R\to\R$ is $\gamma$-H\"{o}lder continuous for some $\gamma\in (0,1]$, $\pr{a_j}_{j\in \Z}$ is a sequence of real numbers such that $\sum_{j\in\Z}j^2\abs{a_j}^{\gamma}<\infty$ and $\pr{\varepsilon_u}_{u\in\Z}$ is an i.i.d.\ sequence such that $\E{\abs{\varepsilon_0}^{2m\gamma}}<\infty$.
 Then $\pr{X_t}_{t\in\Z}$ satisfies condition \eqref{eq:condition_on_projectors}. \end{example}